Back to All Events

 Tarsila do Amaral, Operários (Workers), 1933

-International CONGRESS
+International congress

 Second International Meeting of Psychoanalysis in Psychiatry Section (PIP) of WPA